bryanhanson/ChemoSpec/CONTRIBUTING.md

   + Write any unit tests if needed.  *Unit tests go into the function file* using the `roxygen2` style tags provided by `roxut`.
 Unit tests use the `tinytest` framework.
   + If your changes are user-facing, fix a bug, change behavior or add a new feature, add a bullet to the `NEWS.md` file.
 This file helps us keep track over time.
 Only trivial changes do not go to `NEWS.md`.
   + If your contribution is significant, add yourself to `DESCRIPTION`.
-* Once again, build and check locally using the `--as-cran` setting.
+* Once again, build and check locally with the flags listed earlier.
 Fix any problems.
 Do not skip this step.
 * If your code (may possibly) introduce platform-dependent behavior, check the package using win-builder.
 * Create a pull request.
 The body of your pull request should include language along the lines of "fixes issue #xyz".
 See other special words that cause the associated issue to automatically be closed on successful pul can be seen [here](https://docs.github.com/en/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword).
 * Wait for feedback.